Disraeli (1929 film): Reception

 The film received three Academy Award nominations.
 George Arliss' win for Best Actor made him the first British actor to win, the first actor to win for a remake of a previously produced movie, and the first to win for reprising a movie role.
 The film was also nominated for Outstanding Production, but lost to All Quiet on the Western Front.
 Screenwriter Julien Josephson was nominated for Best Writing Achievement in a year when only one award was given for screenwriting.
 (In most years, he would have been nominated for Best Adapted Screenplay.)
 He lost to Frances Marion for The Big House.
 The film was also awarded the Photoplay Magazine Medal of Honor in 1929.
-The film was nominated by American Film Institute for 2006's AFI's 100 Years...100 Cheers.

 The New Zealand Herald praised the film, saying it "raises a set standard" and especially praising Arliss, who "is the whole picture."
 In a retrospective review, Richard Gilliam praised the film for Arliss's performance in a "compelling portrait," though criticizing its sound and set design.